 What the narrator and Roberto share most profoundly is a tendency to “figure the global apocalyptically.”
 The narrator (referred to once or twice as “Ben”—itself a kind of flickering) listens to Roberto’s extravagant and anxious tales, but, living in his world—which is also our world—the narrator can only provide the most minimal of reassurances to his young unofficial charge.
 We should probably read Lerner’s novel in dialogue with other fatherhood stories less marked by irony and more comfortable with grandiosity (McCarthy’s The Road or just about any “angry dad revenge drama”).
 When Ben temporarily loses Roberto in the dinosaur exhibit in The Natural History Museum, we encounter a deflated version of the man and boy negotiating post-apocalyptic terrain.
 Ben comments on his anxiety and helplessness: “I was no more a functional adult than Pluto was a planet.”
 In one of the novel’s culminating moments, and in the wake of Hurricane Sandy, Ben watches while Alex receives an ultrasound: “On the flat-screen hung high up on the wall, we see the image of the coming storm, its limbs moving in real time, the brain visible in its translucent skull . . .
 Confirming a heartbeat lowers the risk, although the chances the creature will never make landfall remain significant.’’
 Here the tenuous being-coming-into-being is at once octopus, fetus (fetupus?) and storm, as Lerner figures new life as a kind of cataclysmic event.
 Which may be just another way to say that it is an “event”—a future that, while anxiously anticipated, is also sublimely unknown and unknowable.

-Wild Child: Intensive Parenting and Posthumanist Ethics.
+Naomi Morgenstern is author of Wild Child: Intensive Parenting and Posthumanist Ethics.
 Morgenstern is associate professor of English at the University of Toronto.

 “Your child isn’t civilized.
 Neither are you.
 Expect the child to be more productively destructive and survivalist than you imagined, showing us to be the techno-relational-vulnerable animals that we are, strange to the core in crisis and change.
 Also expect that you won’t find a smarter, more forthright, and beautifully nuanced guide to these thoughts than Naomi Morgenstern.
 Impressive and persuasive.”